JehadMari/Modern-Expense-Tracker-Web-App/README.md

 - Edit existing expense entries.
 - Delete expenses when they're no longer relevant.
 - Clean and intuitive user interface.
+- Caching feature to store your expense data locally.
 - Responsive design for seamless use on various devices.

 ## How to Use